Neurogenic Bladder

 Neurogenic bladders can be caused by a variety of factors, including.

-Cerebral conditions like accidents or "strokes" Intracerebral hemorrhages, Brain tumors
+Cerebral conditions like accidents or "strokes", Intracerebral haemorrhages, Brain tumours

-Spinal Cord Conditions like Spinal Cord Injury Spina bifida Transverse myelitis.
-Spinal cord tumors
+Spinal Cord Conditions like Spinal Cord Injury, Spina bifida Transverse myelitis.
+Spinal cord tumours

 Peripheral nerve problems.

-General conditions that can affect nerve function on multiple levels Multiple sclerosis Diabetes Parkinson's disease Vitamin B12 deficiency.
+General conditions that can affect nerve function on multiple levels include Multiple sclerosis, Diabetes, Parkinson's disease Vitamin B12 deficiency.

 Symptoms